Skip to main content

 Employees are expected to always be fair and courteous to others when acting in their role as employees.
 Before creating online content, consider some of the risks and rewards that are involved.
 Keep in mind that you are more likely to resolve work-related complaints by speaking directly with a co-worker or by using Collaborative Decision Making principles than by posting complaints on a social media site.

-Nevertheless, if you decide to post complaints or criticism, avoid using statements, photographs, video, or audio that reasonably could be viewed as malicious, obscene, threatening, or Lake Michigan College Policyintimidating, that disparage co-workers, students, visitors, vendors or those that work on behalf of the College, or that might constitute harassment or bullying.
-Examples of such conduct might include posts meant to intentionally harm someone’s reputation or posts that could contribute to a hostile work environment on the basis of race, sex, disability, religion or any other status protected by law or College policy.
+Nevertheless, if you decide to post complaints or criticism, avoid using statements, photographs, video, or audio that reasonably could be viewed as malicious, obscene, threatening, or intimidating, that disparage co-workers, students, visitors, vendors, or those that work on behalf of the College, or that might constitute harassment or bullying.
+Examples of such conduct might include posts meant to intentionally harm someone’s reputation or posts that could contribute to a hostile work environment on the basis of race, sex, disability, religion, or any other status protected by law or College policy.

 Be Honest and Accurate